Alef-Basilio/Streaming---FrontEnd---08-2024/README.md

 <h2 id="obj" align="center">Objective</h2>
-Understand how to create a streaming interface mainly with Next.js and TypeScript.
+Understand how to create a streaming interface mainly with Next.js, TypeScript and Tailwind CSS.